karamlyy/Exam-Answers/README.md

 # Exam-Answers
+6. What is difference between var and val? var is used to declare a mutable variable.
+A mutable variable is a variable that can be changed or that can be reassigned in the course of the program.

+    val is used to declare immutable variables.
+Once a value is assigned to a variable with the val keyword, it cannot be altered or reassigned throughout the program.
+Val is similar to the final keyword in Java.
 7. How to concatenate String?
     To concatenate strings in Kotlin, you can use concatenation operator +.
 You may usually encounter concatenation operator as addition operator.
     example: var name = "Karam"